Itheum/architecture-diagrams/live_whitepaper.md

 ## Data Trading Fees <a name="fees-1"></a>
-Theoretically speaking; Itheum consists of three data marketplaces - The Data Pack, Data NFT, and Data Coalition DAO data marketplaces.
-Of these three we foresee the Data NFT marketplaces having the highest data trade volume during the initial phases of our platform launch - given that our Data NFT product (and our related NFMe ID avatar product) will appeal to a broad range of users in the NFT, gaming and metaverse ecosystems.
+Theoretically speaking, Itheum consists of three data marketplaces: The Data Pack, Data NFT, and Data Coalition DAO data marketplaces.
+Of these three we foresee the Data NFT marketplaces having the highest data trade volume during the initial phases of our platform launch, given that our Data NFT product (and our related NFMe ID avatar product) will appeal to a broad range of users in the NFT, gaming and metaverse ecosystems.

-All data traded within Itheum will attract a **2% seller fee and a 2% buyer fee - adding to a total of a 4% marketplace fee per trade**.
-Please note that the buyer or seller will be able to accept each other's fees - so an active data buyer (who may be a large, established enterprise) may choose to take on the entire 4% fee to incentivize more sellers to share data.
+All data traded within Itheum will attract a **2% seller fee and a 2% buyer fee - adding up to a total of a 4% marketplace fee per trade**.
+Please note that the buyer or seller will be able to accept each other's fees, so an active data buyer (who may be a large, established enterprise) may choose to take on the entire 4% fee to incentivize more sellers to share data.
 Alternatively, an active seller may choose to take on the entire 4% fee to incentivize more buyers.
 We feel this dynamic will create a competitive data marketplace that will facilitate the best deals for both the Data Creator and Data Consumer (This pricing model is similar to the fee model from Rarible which has proven to be very successful)

 **Example:**
 - A Data Creator wraps personal data into a Data NFT and lists it for trade in Itheum's Data NFT Marketplace